9 Reasons Why Women Date Older Men

 I love to cook and I am very good at it, but I am still always amazed at my partner because he can cook very well.
 I find it very sexy when a man knows how to cook and not just a simple dish like boiled potatoes and fried eggs.
 I mean some dishes like beef bourguignon, potato au gratin, Indian curry, lasagna, and stuff like that.

-I really admire men who can cook and tend for themselves.
+I really admire men who can cook and fend for themselves.
 It is quite seldom for younger guys these days to be self-sufficient, especially in my own country.
 They always rely on their mothers to cook for them and take care of all their needs, and that is not my cup of tea.

 7. Older Men Generally Live a Healthy Lifestyle